 Driving in Wisconsin during the wintry weather can be stressful.
 The roads are slick, visibility is poor, and morning and evening commutes are dark.
-To stay safe this winter, I want to share with you a few simple safe driving guidelines that I commonly share with family, friends and clients.
+As a Milwaukee car accident lawyer, I want to share with you a few simple safe driving guidelines that I commonly share with family, friends and clients.

 Bad weather comes and goes.
 Even the most severe winter storms eventually let up.
 If you see that bad winter weather is on the radar, consider postponing your trip until the road conditions improve.
 Allow time for snow plows, law enforcement and other emergency responders to clear the roadways.